-Discretionary Fees and Charges revenue is based upon a unit rate increase of 3% per every triennial period.
-An activity growth factor of 0.6% to 0.7% is also applied per annum.
+Discretionary Fees and Charges revenue is based upon a unit rate increase of 2% per every triennial period and 1% increase in-between.
+An activity growth factor of 0.5% is also applied per annum.

 Where appropriate, changes will be made on a per annum basis due to the following: